memfault/interrupt/_drafts/offensive-programming.md

 ## Offensive Programming in Practice

-Let's dig into some concrete examples of bugs we can find using Offensive Programming practices.
+Let's dig into some concrete examples of bugs we can find using offensive programming practices.

 ### Argument Validation